Skip to main content

 Care for patients

-With 1.9 million patients and 15,000 hospitals served worldwide, Air Liquide is a major player in the healthcare sector.
+With 2 million patients and 20,000 hospitals and clinics served worldwide, Air Liquide is a major player in the healthcare sector.
 Working alongside patients, professionals and hospitals, we aim to improve patients’ quality of life and contribute to a more efficient health system.
 Our employees’ mobilization during the Covid crisis has shown we can take on increasing responsibility in this area.

 Improving the quality of life of chronic patients at home in mature economies